New York City Schools with Craft Classes

 2-Year Associate in Applied Science in Jewelry Design

-As in the 1-year program, students choose the studio or design option.
-They complete classes in jewelry design and related art topics, as well as fulfilling liberal arts requirements.
-Both options are aimed at individuals who aspire to be designers, jewelry manufacturing executives, or self-employed jewelers.
-The design option requires creation of a portfolio.
+Students in this program complete classes in jewelry design and related art topics, as well as fulfilling liberal arts requirements.
+The curriculum is aimed at individuals who aspire to be designers, jewelry manufacturing executives, or self-employed jewelers.
+In the final semester, students create a portfolio.
 Graduates of this 2-year degree program may apply to bachelor's degree programs in design at the school.

 1-Year Associate in Applied Science in Textile/Surface Design

-Major coursework for this 30-credit degree program includes nature studies, screen printing, woven design, experimental wovens, decorative fabrics, and print design.
-Technology courses are also part of the major and feature topics in computer-aided print design, textile/surface design using Adobe Illustrator, and computer-aided design for print/yarn-dyed woven fabrics.
+Major coursework for this 30-credit degree program includes nature studies, screen printing, woven design, and decorative fabrics.
+Technology courses are also part of the major and feature topics in computer-aided print design, textile/surface design using Adobe Illustrator, and computer-aided design for woven fabrics.
 Students also complete three credits in textile fundamentals.
-Portfolio development is included as one aspect of the advanced hand screen printing class.

 2-Year Associate in Applied Science in Textile/Surface Design